 The Differences in This Type of Match Three Game

-- You create stronger powerups by making bigger matches in a cross pattern.
+- Create stronger powerups by making bigger matches in a cross pattern.

-- You use powerups by moving them and not matching them.
+- Use powerups by moving them and not matching them.

-- You create pieces that clear all of one piece color by exploding enough powerups.
+- Create pieces that clear all of one piece color by exploding enough powerups.

 - The more powerups you explode, the faster you fill this bar.